Applicable to Gentiles in Community of Israel 1250 BC?

 27 For they that dwell at Jerusalem, and their rulers, because they knew him not, nor yet the voices of the prophets which are read every sabbath day, they have fulfilled them in condemning him.
 (Acts 13:27 KJV.)

-Then Paul agrees to worship and lead a Sabbath observance of Gentiles the next week!
+Then Paul agrees to worship and lead a Sabbath observance of apparently new Christian Gentiles the next Sabbath!
 We read:

 Hence, the argument Paul only observed Sabbath because Jews followed Sabbath (Acts 18:1,4 KJV "he reasoned in the synagogue every sabbath") fails in light of Acts 13:42-45 as Gentiles asked Paul to meet the next Sabbath with them, not the Jews, to hear more of his message, assuming Paul was observant of Sabbath from sincere belief.
-Paul had an opportunity to say there and then that he would meet them on Sunday, not Saturday, but did not.
+Paul had an opportunity to say there and then that he would meet them on Sunday, not Saturday, but Paul did not do so.

-So Sabbath Keepers claim that no Christian followed Sabbath in the early church cannot be defended based upon even the King James which inconsistently renders the word for Sabbath(s) as sometimes about the Sabbath in reference to Gentiles following Paul, and the day they met was Sabbath.
+So Sabbath Keepers' claim that no Christian followed Sabbath in the early church cannot be defended based upon even the King James Bible which inconsistently renders the word for Sabbath(s) as sometimes about the Sabbath in reference to Gentiles following Paul, and the day they met was Sabbath, but other times as the first day of the week, i.e., Sunday.

 Incidentally, the King James Bible is the same Bible that translates the word "pascha" (passover) in Acts as Easter to make us think the apostles remembered Jesus' resurrection on the pagan holiday for the goddess Eostre.
-This is only true today, starting in the 300s under the pagan Constantine who as a self-declared pope of the Roman Catholic Church moved the celebration of the Resurrection of Jesus from Passover to the day to worship the goddess Easter (Eostre).
+This is only true today, starting in the 300s under the pagan Constantine who as Pontifex Maximus over the Roman Catholic Church (and all other religions at Rome) moved the celebration of the Resurrection of Jesus from Passover to the day to worship the goddess Easter (Eostre).
 See our article Easter Error.

 Sabbath: Is It The 12 Hours From Sunrise Saturday to Sunset?